blockset-corp/walletkit/README.md

 ## Network

-A `BRCryptoNetwork` represents a cryptocurrency blockchain.
+A `WKNetwork` represents a cryptocurrency blockchain.

 ## Currency

-A `BRCryptoCurrency` represents an asset on a particular network that can be held by a User or transfers between Users.
+A `WKCurrency` represents an asset on a particular network that can be held by a User or transfers between Users.

 ## Transfer

-A `BRCryptoTransfer` represents the exchange of an asset between two Users.
+A `WKTransfer` represents the exchange of an asset between two Users.
 A transfer abstracts over blockchain's transactions - a transaction potentially produces multiple Transfers.

 ## Wallet

-A `BRCryptoWallet` holds the asset represented by a currency.
+A `WKWallet` holds the asset represented by a currency.
 A wallet maintains a balance and the time-ordered list of transfers.

 ## WalletManager

-A `BRCryptoWalletManager` manages one or more wallets associated with a specific network.
+A `WKWalletManager` manages one or more wallets associated with a specific network.
 For example, the Ethereum blockchain defines ERC20 tokens, a type of asset.
 The Ethereum wallet manager can manage a wallet holding Ether as well as any number of ERC20-based assets.